libertyernie/CrosspostSharp/README.md

 This project was built with Visual Studio 2017.

-The file OAuthConsumer.cs is missing from the DASync project.
-Get your own Tumblr OAuth keys at https://www.tumblr.com/oauth/apps, then put the following into OAuthConsumer.cs:
+The file OAuthConsumer.cs is missing from the ArtSync project.
+Get your own OAuth keys, then put the following into OAuthConsumer.cs:

-namespace DASync {
+namespace ArtSync {
 	public static class OAuthConsumer {
 		public static class Tumblr {
 			public static string CONSUMER_KEY = "consumer key goes here";